The History of Computers

 Ritchie and other programmers at Bell Labs had been involved in writing Multics – the ultimate operating system – in combination with colleagues at MIT and General Electric.
 In a rebellion against the size and complexity of Multics, Thompson, Ritchie, Brian Kernighan and several others began writing the simpler UNIX operating system when AT&T withdrew from the faltering Multics project.
 UNIX took the multi-user and multitasking ideas from Multics, but used a drastically simplified yet far more flexible process model – fork() and exec() – and added a revolutionary new filesystem designed by Thompson.
 Other Multics concepts such as I/O redirection were also simplified and generalized, leading to new concepts like pipes of data between commands, which in turn encouraged a highly modular shell environment with many small, simple utilities used in flexible combinations.
 Thanks to the C language and the system's modular and minimalist design, only two years were needed to develop the initial core system software.
 AT&T, which was prevented from entering the computing market due to its antitrust agreement, decided to license the code to universities and companies at little or no cost.
 Much of the AT&T code was later rewritten and expanded upon by Bill Joy at UC Berkeley to create the BSD UNIX variant, adding features such as the vi text editor and TCP/IP networking support ("BSD sockets").
 The superior but different BSD UNIX distribution unintentionally started a compatibility battle between the two variants which lasted more than a decade and became known as the "UNIX wars".

-The C programming language went on to become the dominant language for both systems programming and application development in the 1980s, across all operating systems, but UNIX and the C language were intimately tied from the very beginning – the C standard library was essentially the original UNIX operating system API.
+The C programming language went on to become the dominant language for both system software and application development in the 1980s, across all operating systems, but UNIX and the C language were intimately tied from the very beginning – the C standard library was essentially the original UNIX operating system API.
 Several of the key features of UNIX – multitasking (which was called "time sharing" back then), virtual memory, multi-user design and security – did not reach the personal computer market for another fifteen years, and didn't reach the mainstream IBM PC for more than twenty.

 Invented by Dave Noble and Al Shugart at IBM, the first floppy disk was introduced in 1971.
 The basic technology of a floppy plastic disc coated with iron oxide and enclosed in a protective cover went on to become the dominant data exchange technology for almost three decades.